 W. Wayne Woody has served as an independent director of our company since 2003 and he was appointed Chairman of the board of directors on May 9, 2007.
 He served as the Interim Chief Financial Officer for Legacy Investment Group, a boutique investment firm, from 2000 to 2001.
 From 1968 until his retirement in 1999, Mr. Woody was employed by KPMG LLP and its predecessor firms, Peat Marwick Mitchell & Co. and Peat Marwick Main.
 As a Senior Partner of KMPG, he served in a number of key positions, including Securities and Exchange Commission Reviewing Partner and Partner-in-Charge of Professional Practice and Firm Risk Management for the southeastern United States and Puerto Rico.
 Mr. Woody was also a member of the board of directors of KPMG from 1990 through 1994.
 Prior to joining KPMG, Mr. Woody was the Principal Budget Analyst for the State of Georgia Office of Planning and Budget, where he reviewed, analyzed and presented the Governor's budget proposals to the state legislature.
 Mr. Woody is a former Chairman of the Audit Committee for the City of Atlanta.
-He is also a director and the former Chairman of the Audit Committee of the Metropolitan Atlanta Chapter of the American Red Cross.
-Mr. Woody is a former member of the board of directors for the Metropolitan Atlanta Chapter of the American Heart Association.
+He is also a director and the former Chairman of the Audit Committee of the Metropolitan Atlanta Chapter of the American Heart Association.
 Since 2003, he has served as a director of American HomePatient, Inc., a publicly traded home health care provider, and as a trustee of the Wells Family of Real Estate Funds.
-Prior to the Internalization, he was also a director of Wells Real Estate Investment Trust II, Inc. In addition, he formerly served as a trustee and chairman of the Georgia Center for the Georgia State University Foundation.
+Prior to the Internalization, he was also a director of Wells Real Estate Investment Trust II, Inc. In addition, he formerly served as a trustee and chairman of the Finance Committee for the Georgia State University Foundation.
 Mr. Woody previously served a three-year term as Chairman of the Board of Trustees of the Georgia Center for the Visually Impaired.
-Mr. Woody received a Bachelor of Science degree from Middle Tennessee State University and a Master's of Business Administration degree from Georgia State University.
-He is a retired
+Mr. Woody received a Bachelor of Science degree from Middle Tennesse State University and a Master's of Business Administration degree from Georgia State University.
+He is a retired Certified Public Accountant in Georgia and North Carolina.